ryusr/Skin-Lesion-Detection/README.md

 - The GUI window is fixed at 800x800 pixels for optimal display
 - Two model implementations are available for comparison
 - Comprehensive test datasets are included for evaluation

+## Disclaimer: This project is for educational purposes only.
+The model predictions are not intended for clinical use and should not be used to diagnose or treat any medical condition.
+Please consult a licensed medical professional for any health-related decisions.